 - Tai Stewart is another great money manager!
 She’s a bit shy and introverted but knows what she’s talking about.
 She runs a full service accounting firm at Saidia Financial Solutions where she offers services such as business set up, on-going tax planning and even payroll services.

-If you aren’t sure what tasks to outsource to a bookkeeper, or what an accountant actually does, check out this in-depth post to see if you need to hire one.
+If you aren’t sure what tasks to outsource to a bookkeeper, or what an accountant actually does I have a resource for you.

 Also, if you’re looking for a book to read about falling back in love with your finances, check out Make Money Your Honey by Amanda Abella.
 It may just change your life (and money)!

 Do you hate something about your money?
-How can I help you fall back in love with your freelance finances?
+How can I help you fall back in love with your small business finances?